Tristan da Cunha: 19th century

 On 27 November 1885, the island suffered one of its worst tragedies when the iron barque West Riding, en route from Bristol to Sydney, approached the island.
 Because trading opportunities were rare, almost all able-bodied men launched a lifeboat to trade with the ship despite rough seas.
 The lifeboat, recently donated by the British government, was last seen sailing alongside the West Riding before disappearing.
 Reports varied—some claimed the men drowned, while others speculated they were taken to Australia and sold as slaves.
 Fifteen men were lost, leaving behind an island of widows.
-A plaque in St Mary’s Church commemorates the tragedy.
+A plaque in St Mary's Church commemorates the tragedy.

+In 1892 the Italian brig Italia, having caught fire with a cargo of coal, beached on the eastern shore of Tristan da Cunha.
+Two of her crew, Andrea Repetto and Gaetano Lavarello of the Ligurian town of Camogli, stayed on the island to settle and found families.

 20th century

 Hard winter of 1906

 After years of hardship since the 1880s and an especially difficult winter in 1906, the British government offered to evacuate the island in 1907.
 The Tristanians held a meeting and decided to refuse, despite the government's warning that it could not promise further help in the future.